 Electromagnetic Guitar Pickups

 Guitar pickups work by converting the string’s vibrations into electrical signals.
 When the strings are plucked, they vibrate between the bridge and the nut of the guitar.
 The strings vibrate, which causes them to move in and out of the electromagnetic field generated by the pickups.
-This in turn creates the electrical signal which will be converted to sound.
+This in turn creates the electrical signal which will be converted into sound.

 There are two main types of guitar pickups: single-coil and humbucking.
 Single-coil pickups are composed of a single coil of wire wrapped around a magnet.
 They are famed for their bright, clean sound.
 Humbucking pickups, on the other hand, are made with two coils of wire that are wired out of phase with each other.
-This cancels out the 60 cycle hum that affects single coil models, and gives them a thicker, fatter sound, without the background noise.
+This cancels out the 60-cycle hum that affects single-coil models, and gives them a thicker, fatter sound, without the background noise.

 Benefits of Electromagnetic Guitar Pickups

-The primary benefit of electromagnetic pickups is that they are inexpensive to manufacture,making them a widely available, and affordable option.
+The primary benefit of electromagnetic pickups is that they are inexpensive to manufacture, making them a widely-available and affordable option.
 They work extremely well with the heavy gauge strings of an acoustic guitar, and offer high output for excellent volume when amplified.

 Installing a pickup or pickup system in an acoustic guitar is a relatively inexpensive way to completely transform the capabilities of your instrument.
-Not only does a pickup allow you to amplify the guitar, but it also allows for line in recording and even the use of effects.
+Not only does a pickup allow you to amplify the guitar, but it also allows for line-in recording and even the use of effects.